JStrebeyko/cogsci-ma-thesis/conference/peripatetic/peripatetic.md

-# The evolving patterns of Knowledge on Wikipedia: Good intentions, Bad Actors and computational means of distinguishing the two
+# Dynamics at the verge of Knowledge: good intentions, bad actors and computational means of distinguishing the two on Wikipedia

 # setting the stage - what is wikipedia